-The Australasian Railway Association and Informa are pleased to be bringing our 8th Heavy Haul Rail Conference to Perth.
-The conference will take place at the Hyatt Regency on the 16 and 17 October 2018.
+The Australasian Railway Association and Informa are pleased to be bringing our 10th Heavy Haul Rail Conference back to Perth.
+The conference will take place at the Hyatt Regency Perth on the 23 and 24 March 2021.

 - Market outlook for Australia

 - Future technology, communications systems, cybersecurity and data capture and analysis

 - Role of ports and port automation in successful heavy haul supply chains

 - Improving weld performance and the implementation of advanced simulation techniques for wheel/rail wear